ruby/www.ruby-lang.org/en/libraries/index.md

 ### Finding libraries

-The main place where libraries are hosted is [**RubyGems.org**][1], providing Ruby libs as gems.
-You may browse the website directly, or use the `gem` command.
+The main place where libraries are hosted is [**RubyGems.org**][1], a public repository of gems that can be searched and installed onto your machine.
+You may browse and search for gems using [RubyGems.org][1], or use the `gem` command.

-Using `gem search -r`, you can inspect RubyGems' repository.
+Using `gem search -r`, you can search RubyGems' repository.
 For instance, `gem search -r rails` will return a list of Rails-related gems.
 With the `--local` (`-l`) option, you would perform a local search through your installed gems.
 To install a gem, use `gem install [gem]`.